-- 4. The parties shall form a joint committee, composed of two (2) representatives designated by the Association, and two (2) representatives designated by the Committee, to meet at regular intervals to study Appendix B co-curricular positions.
+- 4. Immediately following the ratification of this agreement, the parties shall form a joint committee, composed of four (4) representatives designated by the Association, and four (4) representatives designated by the Committee, to meet at least three (3) times to study Appendix B co-curricular positions.
 The committee shall consider: - Whether the current stipend amounts are equitable relative to one another, considering such factors as the relative time commitments and student enrollment and interest associated with each position. - Potential reorganization, consolidation, addition or deletion of co-curricular positions - Equitable reallocation of stipend amounts among the existing co-curricular positions.

-The committee shall submit recommendations, if any, to the parties for bargaining no later than June 30, 2022 with respect to any amendments to Appendix B.
+The committee shall submit recommendations, if any, to the parties for bargaining no later than January 15th, 2025 with respect to any amendments to Appendix B at which time the parties agree to reopen the CBA to exclusively negotiate over the recommendations of the JLMC and implement any changes to Appendix B for FY26, FY27, and FY28.